nmrf/sadata-user-manual/getting-started/users-and-roles.md

 * Assigning contributors and managers to indicators and human rights bodies respectively
 * Adding newly received recommendations into the database and assigning them to clusters, as directed by the NMRF
+* maintaining and updating the category lists
 * Adding new actions and indicators as required
 * Maintaining content pages
 * Reporting bugs

 The role of Administrator is the most wide-ranging of all the roles.
 This manual goes into detail in all of the areas of responsibility of Administrators and how to undertake all of the functions in Chapter 4 - 'Users'.

 To go to Chapter 5, [click here](/users/being-a-sadata-user.md).